Dirtywave/Audio/README.md

-Fork of the Teensy Audio Library - https://github.com/PaulStoffregen/Audio
+Fork of the Teensy Audio Library for use in M8 - https://github.com/PaulStoffregen/Audio

 Removed unused classes for clearity with only a few left:
 * AudioControlSGTL5000 - Modifed.
 Removed unnecessary power-up/init delays